COSI-Lab/Mirror/README.md

 # Mirror

 Monolithic software for our [mirror](https://mirror.clarkson.edu) that handles the website, tracking, and scheduling systems.
 We use an influxdb time series database for storage.
+It is important to clone this repo with the `--recurse-submodules` flag!

 ## TODO LIST

 - [ ] The Mirror "book" documentation
 - [ ] Manage torrents using config
 - [ ] Recording rsync bandwidth
 - [ ] Recording tranmission bittorrent bandwidth
 - [ ] Make the map look nice on mobile devices
-- [ ] Mobile friendly navbar

 **Statistics Page**

 - [ ] Exposing nginx bandwidth per repo (pie chart)
 - [ ] Exposing rsync bandwidth
 - [ ] Exposing tranmission bittorrent bandwidth
 - [ ] Exposing total network bandwidth

 ## Env File Formatting

 ```
 # Discord Webhook URL and id to ping when things panic
 # Omit either and the bot will not communicate with discord
-#HOOK_URL=url
-#PING_ID=id
+HOOK_URL=url
+PING_ID=id

 # Maxmind DB token to update the database, omit and we'll only use a local copy if it exists
 MAXMIND_LICENSE_KEY=key